-Our Appointment System is changing!
+Our Appointment System.

-The appointment system will be changing on Monday 28th October.
+The appointment system changed on Monday 28th October.
 We are modelling the changes in line with a system that has been proven to work well in another local practice.
 We are hoping to try and avoid the need to keep calling back at 8.00am to try to get an appointment by changing the way in which the GPs and Reception staff work.
 The main changes are:

 - You will be asked for a reason for your appointment each time you call – whether it is an urgent or routine problem.
 This enables the reception team to deal with your problem in the most appropriate way.